-Central Line-Associated Bloodstream Infections (CLABSIs)
+1. Central Line-Associated Bloodstream Infections (CLABSIs)

 Central lines are catheters that doctors place in a large vein in the neck, chest, or groin to give medication, fluids, or to collect blood for testing.
 Central lines are different from the IVs that most people are familiar with, as central lines are placed for a longer period of time (up to several months) and are closer to the heart.

-If you want to avoid this type of infection, the CDC recommends that you not only research the hospital to find out about its CLABSI rate, you should also speak up about any concerns that proper protocols weren’t followed, or if the bandage comes off or is wet or dirty.
+If you want to avoid this type of infection, the CDC recommends that you not only research the hospital to find out about its CLABSI rate, but also speak up about any concerns that proper protocols weren’t followed, or if the bandage comes off or is wet or dirty.
 Avoid touching the catheter or tubing, and do not let any visitors touch it either.

-Catheter-Associated Urinary Tract Infections (CAUTIs)
+2. Catheter-Associated Urinary Tract Infections (CAUTIs)

 Almost a quarter of hospitalized patients receive urinary catheters during their stay in the hospital.
 If a urinary catheter is used for too long, the risk of developing a UTI increases.
-In Oregon, there has been a significant decrease in CAUTIs between 2013 and 2014.
+Thankfully, in Oregon, there has been a significant decrease in CAUTIs between 2013 and 2014.

-Surgical Site Infections (SSIs)
+3. Surgical Site Infections (SSIs)

 The CDC describes three different types of SSI.
 The first is called a superficial incisional SSI and is an infection occurring just in the area of the skin where the incision was made.
 The second is called a deep incisional SSI, which occurs beneath the incision area in muscle and tissue surrounding the muscle.
 The final type is called organ or space SSI.
 This type refers to an infection of any part of the body other than skin, muscle, and surrounding tissue.

-Unfortunately, hospital acquired infections are not uncommon.
+Unfortunately, hospital acquired infections are common.
 Thankfully, many are caught early and treated without any significant complications experienced by a patient.
 However, if an HAI is not properly addressed, it can develop into a potentially life-threatening situation.